cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/trollinstallermdc.md

 :::

 1. Open TrollInstallerMDC
-1. Once it says "Successfully replaced Tips binary", try to open the `Tips` app
+1. Once it says "Successfully replaced Tips binary", close the `TrollInstallerMDC` app
     - If it gives an error, close TrollInstallerMDC and re-open it

 ## Installing TrollStore

-1. Unlock your device
-1. Open the Tips app
+1. Open the `Tips` app
 1. Tap `Install TrollStore`

 Your device should respring, and TrollStore should now be installed.